Adabel Guerrero: Background and personal life

 She is of Ukrainian (Rusyn), Spanish (Aragonese) and some Italian descent.
-After Guerrero and her brother Emiliano Cid Guerrero Melachenko (born July 18, 1975) were born, her parents moved from La Plata to the United States.
+After Guerrero and her brother Emiliano Cid Guerrero Melachenko (born 18 July 1975) were born, her parents moved from La Plata to the United States.
 When Guerrero was just two years old, they separated.
 Her father continued his life in the USA while she returned to Buenos Aires with her mother and brother Emiliano.

 Her brother later moved to Mar del Plata and left her and her mother alone.
 After a difficult illness, Guerrero's mother died three days before Guerrero's birthday, leaving her alone in Buenos Aires.
 In 2009 Guerrero's father died, which got her to see the world in a more spiritual way.

-Guerrero has said that her mother taught her yoga and reading at age 13 years, and at age of 7 her mother took her to her first dance lessons because she was always playing street football.
+Guerrero has said that her mother taught her yoga and reading aged 3 and aged 7 her mother took her to her first dance lessons because she was always playing street football.
 Guerrero studied psychology as an alternative career future, which was never finalized.
 She has commented that she will finish her studies when possible.
-She confirmed on February 15, 2014 that she was finishing her studies in psychology.
+She confirmed on 15 February 2014, that she was finishing her studies in psychology.

 In 2011 her brother Emiliano started attacking her in the media, talking about her "very dark" past and saying that people didn't know the real Adabel Guerrero.
 He has many medical conditions and has been in and out of prison and rehab.

 On 5 March 2014 Guerrero expressed to Caras her desire to have a child, preferring a girl.
 She also commented about her hobbies and preferences, making a family and relaxing at home, decorating her house, staying by the pool and enjoying nature with her husband.

 As of 2018, Guerrero was living in Buenos Aires, Argentina with spouse Martín Lamela, and was pregnant with her first child, which was due in the spring of 2018.
 She is the step-mother of Lamela's two sons.